 The flavor of oregano also gets more intense with drying and will last in storage until the next growing season.

 Tips for Growing Happy Plants

 Oregano is very easy to grow from seed, cutting, or as a transplant bought from your local nursery.
-It grows equally well in the ground or in a container garden.
+Oregano grows equally well in the ground or in a container garden.

 However, there are some important tips for growing the healthiest herbs possible.

 - Once established, oregano is a perennial that’s very cold hardy.
-However, when you first plant it, you want to make sure all danger of frost has passed and the ground has warmed up.
+However, when you first plant Oregano, you want to make sure all danger of frost has passed and the ground has warmed up.
+Plant them at least six inches apart.
 Soil temperature should be around 70°F before you plant.

 - Like other Mediterranean herbs, oregano loves the sun.
 Plants should be grown in full, strong sun, although it will take partial shade, especially in extremely hot climates.
 The more sun it gets, the more intense the flavor will be.

 - Oregano prefers drier soil than most other plants, but it will need watered during dry spells.
 The best method is to water plants deeply and infrequently.
 If you are growing in containers, soak the soil until water comes out through the drainage holes.
 Then, leave the Oregano alone until the soil is dry again.